googlecreativelab/teachable-machine-boilerplate/README.md

 - `.clearClass(classIndex)`: Clears a specific class for training data.

-- `.predictClass(image)`: Runs the prediction on the image, and returns an object with a top classIndex, and confidences mapping all class indices to their confidence.
+- `.predictClass(image)`: Runs the prediction on the image, and returns an object with a top class index and confidence score.

 See the full implementation [here](https://github.com/tensorflow/tfjs-models/blob/master/knn-classifier/src/index.ts)